 When I was 19, I saw Alberto Giacometti’s work for the first time at the Art Institute of Chicago.
 He stopped me dead in my tracks – and still does.
 I did not make a commitment to my own art practice until years later, but his work and dedication to the figure have been strong influences.
-He wrote, “Artistically I am still a child with a whole life ahead of me to discover and create.
-I want something, but I don’t know what it is until I succeed in doing it.”
-I also do not begin with preconceived ideas.
-I work by engaging with my materials and tools – as equal partners.
+He wrote, “The object of art is not to produce reality, but to create a reality of the same intensity.”
+I share his interest in expressing a personal reality.
+I do not begin with preconceived ideas.
+I work by engaging with my materials and tools – equal partners.
 Letting each piece find its own voice.
-Being comfortable with uncertainty and failure.
+Being comfortable with inevitable uncertainty and failure.

 phone: (415) 336 - 6615